farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 - the CNEC is considered at instant auto, outage or curative, after a given contingency.

 > 💡  **NOTE**
 > Note that in FARAO a CNEC is associated to only one instant and one contingency.
-This is not the case of all CRAC formats, for instance, in the CORE merged-CB CRAC format, the post-outage CNECs are implicitely defined for the two instants outage and curative, and in the security-limit format, a same CNEC can be defined for the preventive state and several contingencies.
+This is not the case of all CRAC formats, for instance, in the CORE merged-CB CRAC format, the post-outage CNECs are implicitly defined for the two instants outage and curative, and in the security-limit format, a same CNEC can be defined for the preventive state and several contingencies.
 >
 > (see also the pages on the [CRAC importers](import) to see how each format is mapped on FARAO internal format)

 A CNEC has an operator, which is the name of the TSO which operates the network element of the CNEC.
-Moreveover, a CNEC can have a reliability margin.
+Moreover, a CNEC can have a reliability margin.
 It defines a safety buffer to cope with unplanned events or uncertainties of input data.

-**Optimized and monitored Cnecs**
+**Optimised and monitored Cnecs**
 CNECs can be monitored and/or optimised.
 This notion of monitored/optimised has been introduced by the capacity calculation on the CORE region, and is inherent to the RAO of this region which:

 - maximizes the margin of CNECs that are 'optimised'